momentum-mod/docs/content/docs/guide/gamemodes/climb.md

 {{< /hint >}}
 {{< hint warning >}}
 You are considered to be next to an edge if:
-In the direction you are moving (not facing), 36/18 units down and 16 units forward from the player’s origin
+In the direction you are moving (not necessarily  facing), 36/18 units down and 16 units forward from the player’s origin
 (This works out to be the bottom edge of your collision box) spawn a box of identical dimensions to the player’s collision box
-(32 unit width, 32 unit depth, 72/36 unit height) whose origin is from that point, move the box down 34 units while checking if it intersects with anything.
+(32 unit width, 32 unit depth, 72/36 unit height) whose origin is from that point, then move the box down 34 units while checking if it intersects with anything.
 If there was nothing in its path, the player is next to an edge.
-**[unit/unit -> units if standing/units if crouching]**
+[unit/unit -> units if standing/units if crouching]
 {{< /hint >}}
 To simplify, if the player is next to and moving towards a gap they could fall through (even if it requires crouching under something), and the height of the fall is about the player's height or more then edge friction is enabled
 ![high jump](/images/climb/High_Jump.png)